Caring For Your Furniture

 ETHNICRAFT ACCESSORIES

-Our wooden trays are varnished with a water-based top coat to repel common substances and fluids, such as coffee, tea and wine.
+Our wooden trays are varnished with a water-based top coat to repel common substances and fluids, such as coffee, tea, and wine.
 However, the protective coat is no foolproof guarantee against stains.
 We recommend removing spills immediately to prevent staining.
 Always use coasters to prevent hot surfaces from leaving marks on the wooden trays.

 Wooden Trays

-- Dust regularly using a soft dry cloth.
+Dust regularly using a soft dry cloth.
 For a more thorough cleaning, use furniture polish with a soft cloth.

 Glass & Mirror Trays

-- Wipe the surface with glass cleaner and soft cloth.
+Wipe the surface with glass cleaner and soft cloth.

 Metal

-- Dust regularly using a soft dry cloth.For a more thorough cleaning, use mild soap and warm water.
+Dust regularly using a soft dry cloth.
+For a more thorough cleaning, use mild soap and warm water.
 Rinse with clean water and wipe dry.
 Do NOT use steel wool, sandpaper, mineral acid, bleach, or chlorine cleaners on metal surfaces.

 Care Instructions for Furniture with Metal

-- Do not drag tables along the floor, as it might damage the protective coating, cause rusting or leave permanent marks on the floor.
+Do not drag tables along the floor, as it might damage the protective coating, cause rusting, or leave permanent marks on the floor.
 Always lift the furniture when moving them from place to place.

 Always ensure water and solutions used to clean the floor do not come into contact with the furniture’s metal base, as it might leave permanent marks.
 We recommend attaching rubber or plastic leg protectors on the metal legs.
-Protectors made from felt is not recommended.
+Protectors made from felt are not recommended.

 Some wood species, such as oak, contain tannin, which causes the wood to react with metal and leave permanent marks on the floor.
-We recommend attaching rubber or plastic protectors on the furniture’s metal legs.
+We recommend attaching rubber or plastic protectors to the furniture’s metal legs.
 Protectors made from felt is not recommended."

 RUGS